ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Understanding SSR vs. CSR: Making Your React Site Fast for Everyone - <a href="https://medium.com/@adesh.barve20/understanding-ssr-vs-csr-making-your-react-site-fast-for-everyone-d674da3d1498?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js Isn’t a Language — And That Confusion Is Costing You Opportunities - <a href="https://javascript.plainenglish.io/node-js-isnt-a-language-and-that-confusion-is-costing-you-opportunities-4d4bbc1c4dd6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Webstack`**
+✍️ **posted by `AshokReddy `**

-<blockquote>Have you ever clicked a link and waited… and waited… for the page to show anything?
-We have all been there.
-As a web developer, I used to…
+<blockquote>A crystal-clear beginner explanation, followed by a backend-engineer breakdown of how Node.js actually works under the hood — and why…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-How Building a Microservices App Changed the Way I Think About Systems - <a href="https://medium.com/@abdullah-kashif-softeng/how-building-a-microservices-app-changed-the-way-i-think-about-systems-1aa0a9745e95?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Ratel Manifesto: Security is no longer a passive game - <a href="https://medium.com/@fabio.meyer/the-ratel-manifesto-security-is-no-longer-a-passive-game-567c5b84384a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abdullah Kashif`**
+✍️ **posted by `Fabio Meyer`**

-<blockquote>This microservices project changed how I understand data flow and backend systems. forcing me to think in services, not just endpoints.
+<blockquote>Stop defending.
+Start hunting.
 Continue reading on Medium »</blockquote>

 <h3>3.
-The Sidecar Pattern: Giving Your Microservices a “Co-Pilot” - <a href="https://medium.com/@paul.schon/the-sidecar-pattern-giving-your-microservices-a-co-pilot-41f0e720de55?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Bridging the Gap: CDD Framework v0.4.0-alpha.2 is Here - <a href="https://medium.com/@fabio.meyer/bridging-the-gap-cdd-framework-v0-4-0-alpha-2-is-here-e7fb018b5cce?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Paul Schon`**
+✍️ **posted by `Fabio Meyer`**

-<blockquote>n the world of cloud-native development, we often talk about the “Single Responsibility Principle.”
-But as our microservices grow, we find…
+<blockquote>One Core, Three Ecosystems, Zero Friction.
 Continue reading on Medium »</blockquote>

 <h3>4.
-How I Built a $0/mo WhatsApp AI Sales Agent That Outperforms Enterprise SaaS - <a href="https://bibinprathap.medium.com/how-i-built-a-0-mo-whatsapp-ai-sales-agent-that-outperforms-enterprise-saas-64f1f5f39468?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Creating a Production-Ready Subscription Management API: Architecture, Automation, and Security - <a href="https://medium.com/@agsvwimalasiri/creating-a-production-ready-subscription-management-api-architecture-automation-and-security-57521d533bce?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bibinprathap`**
+✍️ **posted by `Sandeepa Wimalasiri`**

-<blockquote>Stop paying per-conversation fees and “Press 1 for Menu” friction.
-Here is how to build a sovereign, LLM-powered sales bot using Node.js…
+<blockquote>In today’s software landscape, building a backend service is no longer just about making features work.
+Modern applications demand…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Bun Gets Acquired by Claude’s Anthropic: My Gut Reaction - <a href="https://medium.com/@ehsanghaffar/bun-gets-acquired-by-claudes-anthropic-my-gut-reaction-eccdc0907ea9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Adios, BASH: How Deno Became My New Terminal Toolkit - <a href="https://medium.com/@colinatcolinmeeks/adios-bash-how-deno-became-my-new-terminal-toolkit-04a2a02b2f48?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ehsan Ghaffar`**
+✍️ **posted by `Colin Meeks`**

-<blockquote>As a developer, I usually greet news of tech acquisitions with a shrug, or maybe a quick scan for layoff announcements.
+<blockquote>I’ve been developing software on computers ever since CP/M and not so long after DOS, all the way through Windows, Linux and MacOS.
+One of…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Role-Based Access Control in NestJS | Three Production-Ready Approaches | By Jobayer Ahmed - <a href="https://medium.com/@jobayer6735/role-based-access-control-in-nestjs-three-production-ready-approaches-by-jobayer-ahmed-6343197bab3b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Waiting for Backend APIs: Introducing Fakelab, a TypeScript-First Mock Server - <a href="https://medium.com/@alirezahematideveloper71/stop-waiting-for-backend-apis-introducing-fakelab-a-typescript-first-mock-server-53eb90ead3f6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jobayer Ahmed`**
+✍️ **posted by `alirezahematidev`**

-<blockquote>Role-Based Access Control (RBAC) is essential for securing modern applications.
-In this comprehensive guide, we’ll explore three complete…
+<blockquote>If you’re a frontend developer, you’ve been here: you’re ready to build a feature, but the backend API isn’t ready yet.
+Or it’s ready, but…
 Continue reading on Medium »</blockquote>

 <h3>7.
-Kafka Beyond the Basics: Architecture, Internals, and Interview Prep - <a href="https://medium.com/@paarth.jain/kafka-beyond-the-basics-architecture-internals-and-interview-prep-3354c0ab7819?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Deploying a Full Stack Application with Node.js, PM2, Nginx & SSL - <a href="https://medium.com/@palashmahabub/deploying-a-full-stack-application-with-node-js-pm2-nginx-ssl-c3a40616867c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Paarth Jain`**
+✍️ **posted by `Mahabub Hossain`**

-<blockquote>Apache Kafka is a distributed event streaming platform used to publish, subscribe, store, and process streams of records in real time.
+<blockquote>একটি multi-app system ডিপ্লয় করব যেখানে থাকবে:
 Continue reading on Medium »</blockquote>

+<h3>8.
+What the Event Loop Was Actually Doing While My Node.js App Was “Waiting” - <a href="https://javascript.plainenglish.io/what-the-event-loop-was-actually-doing-while-my-node-js-app-was-waiting-77b0f9951526?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Kabeerpancholi`**

+<blockquote>I understood that Node.js doesn’t block while waiting on I/O.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>9. ⚡ Node.js in 2026: The Complete Guide for Modern Backend Development  - <a href="https://medium.com/@elizacodewell72/node-js-in-2026-the-complete-guide-for-modern-backend-development-223c7515b944?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Eliza Codewell ✨`**

+<blockquote>If you’ve been anywhere near web development, you’ve definitely heard of Node.js.
+It’s the engine behind modern backends — from chat apps…
+Continue reading on Medium »</blockquote>

+<h3>10.
+Node.js 2026: Building Scalable Backends with Event-Driven Architecture - <a href="https://medium.com/@Amanda0/node-js-2026-building-scalable-backends-with-event-driven-architecture-1784c17c3068?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Amanda ✨`**

+<blockquote>When Node.js was first released in 2009, it revolutionized the way developers built servers.
+Instead of blocking threads like traditional…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-5 Automation Ideas That Earned Me Time, Confidence, and Unexpected Opportunities - <a href="https://medium.com/write-a-catalyst/5-automation-ideas-that-earned-me-time-confidence-and-unexpected-opportunities-69bfd4fd1992?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js Isn’t a Language — And That Confusion Is Costing You Opportunities - <a href="https://javascript.plainenglish.io/node-js-isnt-a-language-and-that-confusion-is-costing-you-opportunities-4d4bbc1c4dd6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ibrahimrana`**
+✍️ **posted by `AshokReddy `**

-<blockquote>Build once benefit forever (even when you’re asleep).
+<blockquote>A crystal-clear beginner explanation, followed by a backend-engineer breakdown of how Node.js actually works under the hood — and why…
-Continue reading on Write A Catalyst »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-The HTML Cheat Sheet I Wish I Had When I Started Learning to Code - <a href="https://xeeshanab.medium.com/the-html-cheat-sheet-i-wish-i-had-when-i-started-learning-to-code-6cdc4bcecff8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Audio Tools Should Work in Your Browser, Not on Someone’s Server - <a href="https://medium.com/@tom_82895/audio-tools-should-work-in-your-browser-not-on-someones-server-a3f18081ee18?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Zeeshan A. | Web Developer & UI UX Mentor`**
+✍️ **posted by `Thomas Yates`**

-<blockquote>Stop getting lost in documentation and start mastering the essentials.
+<blockquote>Try it yourself: https://soundtools.io
 Continue reading on Medium »</blockquote>

 <h3>3.
-I Wrote 30 Articles on Medium as a Developer — Here’s What I Learned - <a href="https://medium.com/activated-thinker/i-wrote-30-articles-on-medium-as-a-developer-heres-what-i-learned-7fe73a2900d8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abdul Basit`**

-<blockquote>I only write on topics that actually deserve to be written, things readers want to learn from a real developer experience, not from AI
-Continue reading on Activated Thinker »</blockquote>

-<h3>4.
-DSA Lecture 89 : Depth First Search (DFS in Graph) - <a href="https://medium.com/coding-nexus/dsa-lecture-89-depth-first-search-dfs-a70cb3ab7853?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Pourquoi le digital n’est plus une option, mais une stratégie - <a href="https://medium.com/@codesommet/pourquoi-le-digital-nest-plus-une-option-mais-une-strat%C3%A9gie-d6cd9be10fc8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `YogiCode`**
+✍️ **posted by `Codesommet`**

-<blockquote>Going Deep Before Going Wide
+<blockquote>Pendant longtemps, avoir un site web ou une application suffisait à rassurer.
+ Aujourd’hui, ce n’est plus le cas.
-Continue reading on Coding Nexus »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>
 <h3>1.
+Building a Production-Ready Mobile E2E Testing Framework with WebDriverIO v9 and Appium Part 2 - <a href="https://medium.com/@amankumar_37448/building-a-production-ready-mobile-e2e-testing-framework-with-webdriverio-v9-and-appium-part-2-a0c928504885?source=rss------webview-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Aman Kumar`**

+<blockquote>Part 2: WebView Handling, Scrolling Strategies & Flaky Element Resilience
+Continue reading on Medium »</blockquote>

+<h3>2.
 JavaScript Injection in Flutter WebView, Enhancing Your Hybrid Apps - <a href="https://medium.com/@kasunpradeep.ds/javascript-injection-in-flutter-webview-enhancing-your-hybrid-apps-85ec00c4e3e9?source=rss------webview-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Kasunpradeep Ds`**

 <blockquote>Hey there, fellow developers!
 If you’ve ever built a Flutter app that embeds web content using WebView, you know it can be a powerful way…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>3.
 Flutter WebView Explained Simply: Everything I Learned After Using It in Real Apps - <a href="https://writeflow.medium.com/flutter-webview-explained-simply-everything-i-learned-after-using-it-in-real-apps-18bcbc755c50?source=rss------webview-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `WriteFlow`**

 <blockquote>When I first needed a WebView in my Flutter app, I thought it would be easy.
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>4.
 Mimicking Seamless SSO Across Mobile Apps and WebViews Using a Single Identity Backend - <a href="https://medium.com/@codebyzarana/mimicking-seamless-sso-across-mobile-apps-and-webviews-using-a-single-identity-backend-87a1f74f8e0a?source=rss------webview-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Zarana Solanki`**

 <blockquote>Modern organizations rarely operate a single mobile app.
 Instead, users jump between multiple applications, each serving a different…
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>5.
 Why RXDB Fails in WebViews (React Native & Electron) And How to Avoid Data Loss - <a href="https://medium.com/@MhamadHFarhan/why-rxdb-fails-in-webviews-react-native-electron-and-how-to-avoid-data-loss-5b9cd04f3587?source=rss------webview-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mohammed Hesham Farhan`**

 <blockquote>When developers choose RXDB for offline-first apps, it usually works great until they try to run it inside a WebView in frameworks like…
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>6.
 Blob Downloads Not Working in Android Web View?
 Here’s the Real Fix. - <a href="https://proandroiddev.com/blob-downloads-not-working-in-android-web-view-heres-the-real-fix-243144a2a426?source=rss------webview-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Deepak jangra`**

 <blockquote>Blob downloads work perfectly in Chrome, Firefox, and Edge…
 Continue reading on ProAndroidDev »</blockquote>

-<h3>6.
+<h3>7.
 Apple’s “Mini App Partner Program”: How Enterprises Can Capture the Ecosystem Dividend - <a href="https://medium.com/@FinClip/apples-mini-app-partner-program-how-enterprises-can-capture-the-ecosystem-dividend-995ac8a8ac48?source=rss------webview-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `FinClip`**

 <blockquote>Apple’s recently launched “Mini App Partner Program” is not merely a technical adaptation update but a comprehensive ecological framework…
 Continue reading on Medium »</blockquote>

-<h3>7.
+<h3>8.
 SwiftUI: WebView Crashes Hard On Me!
 When Understanding Class Vs Struct Actually Matters. - <a href="https://levelup.gitconnected.com/swiftui-webview-crashes-hard-on-me-when-understanding-class-vs-struct-actually-matters-87389a4f2679?source=rss------webview-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Itsuki`**